top of page

 Welcome to Turtle Tally!

-UK Citizen Science Research on Released Pet Terrapins
+UK Citizen Science Research on Released/Escaped Pet Freshwater Turtles

 Thank you for stopping by our website.
 The project is aimed at collecting observational data, from the public, on the locations where we see terrapins in local lakes and ponds in the UK.
 If you spot them in a waterbody, you can submit your sighting to the survey link below.
 Your input is so important and working together we can collect information to understand more on this topic.
 We have two survey links, one for the general sightings and another specifically for anglers to complete.
 Feel free to get in touch if you have any questions and take a look at some of our pages to learn more.